laurenceleech/rivo-tapcart-rewards-custom-block/README.md

-# rivo-tapcart-rewards-custom-block

-# Custom Loyalty Points and Rewards Block for Tapcart
+# Rivo Block for Tapcart

 ## Description
 This Custom Loyalty Points and Rewards Block is designed to seamlessly integrate with Tapcart to display customer points, available rewards, and store-wide reward options directly within your mobile app's interface.
 It enables users to view their loyalty points, see potential rewards, and redeem them without leaving the app.